 Weather permitting, recess will be held outdoors on the field and playground.
 Recess may either precede or follow lunch depending on your child's class schedule.
 Please be mindful of the weather when dressing your child.
 Recess will be outdoors whenever possible so coats, hats, gloves, scarves, are necessary.
 We do not follow a hard and fast rule regarding the temperature at which recess is held outdoors.
 Rather, we consider the temperature along with the amount of sunshine and the wind chill factor.
 Please label all clothing.

-During inclement weather recess will be held indoors in rooms such as the community room, cafeteria, book nook, and gym.
+During inclement weather recess will be held indoors in classrooms, the science room, book nook, and gym.
 A variety of games, puzzles, and building activities will be available for the children to play with.